 Diwali is a festival of light celebrated by people from several different countries and religions, including Sikhs, Hindus, Buddhists and Jains.
-Specific celebrations and traditions differ between groups, but it's generally celebrated as the triumph of good over evil, and can involve lanterns and oil lamps.
+Specific celebrations and traditions differ between groups, but it's generally marked as the triumph of good over evil, and can involve lanterns and oil lamps.

-The date for Diwali this year is 24 October.
+The date for Diwali this year is 12 November 2023.
 Here's what celebrations are going on in London around then.

-Diwali in Trafalgar Square 2022
+Diwali on Trafalgar Square 2023

 This free festival in the heart of London is the city's biggest Diwali celebration.
-Organised by the Mayor of London, it's open to all, and takes place relatively early — on 9 October 2022.
+Organised by the Mayor of London, it's open to all, and takes place relatively early — on 29 October 2023.

 Around 35,000 people will attend, to enjoy live music and dance performances — including Garba, a hand clapping dance from the Gujarat region of India — on the stage and throughout the square.